 Dos and Don’ts After Taking an Onsen Bath

 Here is a summary of what you should keep in mind if you want to take a shower or rinse your body after your onsen visit.
-Same as in my post “Can you eat after onsen?“, this is not supposed to be a complete list.
+Same as in my post “Can you eat before onsen?“, this is not supposed to be a complete list.
 So don’t forget the other things you should do after an onsen visit like drinking water to rehydrate yourself, for example.

 - Instead of showering use Agari Yu to rinse your body after an onsen